k-stz/config-weaver-operator/notes.md

 - 🔑 TokenRequest (recommended):
   - You get an actual token and create a new REST client with it
   - Cleaner and easier to audit

-=> TODO: review the TokenRequest solution
+  - Usability: If no ServiceAccount is provided the current namespace's `default`-ServiceAccount is imputed => via WebServer defaulting!?

 ### Complication: ownerReference for namespaced Ressource
-To easy a multitenant implementation, namespaced CR (`ConfigMapSync`) is preferred.
+To ease the multitenant implementation, namespaced CR (`ConfigMapSync`) is preferred.
 But the created ConfigMaps can't then set the ownerReference, as this is forbidden to point to a namespaced owner.
 What do we need the ownerReference for:
-- easy GC: when deleting CR all childs dependents will also be deletd
+- easy GC: when deleting CR all childs dependents will also be deleted
 - easy dependent watch: the controller-runtime framework has a convenient watch implementation for owned objects.
-Now that it's missing, we'd need to implement a mechanism to watch changes on all the ConfigMaps and figure out the namespaced `ConifgMapSync`` that owns them.
+Now that it's missing, we'd need to implement a mechanism to watch changes on all the ConfigMaps and figure out the namespaced `ConifgMapSync` that owns them.

 Possible Solutions:
 - Index + Watch with "Predicate Filters":
   - The configmaps will be labeld with a owner-namespace and owner-name.
   - The ConfigMapSync CRs can be indexed!
 See "mgr.GetFieldIndexer"...
-  - watch ConfigMaps with a custom event handler, instead of .Owns() use .Watches()... effectively triggereing the reconciliation handler for hte ConfigMapSync controller whenever a ConfigMap is updated with the labels set!
+  - watch ConfigMaps with a custom event handler, instead of .Owns() use .Watches()... effectively triggering the reconciliation handler for the `ConfigMapSync`` controller whenever a ConfigMap is updated with the labels set!
   - finalizers: to get GC back in, we can implement logic on the /finalizer subresource!

 ## ConfigMapSync: Conditations
 in `.status.conditions` a slice of metav1.Condition is stored.